PaddlePaddle/PaddleSpeech/README.md

 ## Getting Started

-Several shell scripts provided in `./examples` will help us to quickly give it a try, for most major modules, including data preparation, model training, case inference, model evaluation and demo deployment, with a few public dataset (e.g. [LibriSpeech](http://www.openslr.org/12/), [Aishell](https://github.com/kaldi-asr/kaldi/tree/master/egs/aishell)).
+Several shell scripts provided in `./examples` will help us to quickly give it a try, for most major modules, including data preparation, model training, case inference and model evaluation, with a few public dataset (e.g. [LibriSpeech](http://www.openslr.org/12/), [Aishell](https://github.com/kaldi-asr/kaldi/tree/master/egs/aishell)).
 Reading these examples will also help us understand how to make it work with our own data.

 Some of the scripts in `./examples` are configured with 8 GPUs.
 If you don't have 8 GPUs available, please modify `CUDA_VISIBLE_DEVICE` and `--trainer_count`.
 If you don't have any GPU available, please set `--use_gpu` to False to use CPUs instead.